Click here return to the Hualin Journal main page.

 Editor-in-Chief: Ru ZHAN (Peking University)

 Zhan Ru is a Professor in Peking University’s School of Foreign Languages.
-Additionally, he is a member of the Chinese People’s Political Consultative Conference (CPPCC) National Committee, vice president of the Buddhist Association of China and vice president of the Peking University Orientalism Research Institute.
+Additionally, he is vice president of the Buddhist Association of China and vice director of the Peking University Orientalism Research Institute.
 His areas of research include: Buddhist and Buddhist literature, the Indian Ministry of Buddhism, Dunhuang Buddhism, Buddhist system.

 Associate Editor: Jinhua CHEN (University of British Columbia)